eng-ahmragab/urlshort/README.md

 # urlshort
-A simple tool built to help you shorten long urls or share pictures with prettier shortened urls.
+A simple tool built to help you shorten long urls or upload and share pictures with prettier shortened urls.